Ontotext-AD/graphdb-helm/README.md

 2M3W_MUTED - Multiple masters with dedicated workers See more about the cluster topologies here: https://graphdb.ontotext.com/documentation/enterprise/ee/cluster-topologies.html

-Configure `graphdb.workersCount` to the desired replica amount.
+Configure `graphdb.clusterConfig.workersCount` to the desired replica amount.
 The `graphdb.workers` configurations are similar as to the master node.

 ## Values